ppant/ppant.github.io/_posts/2023-04-15-ooty_ultra_2023_experience.md

 **Final thoughts:**
-Oooty Ultra is absolutely wonderful experience.
+Ooty Ultra is absolutely wonderful experience.
 The beauty of the place, route, and overall crowd make it a very special run.

 <ul>
 <li>Try to book your stay closer to the start point, though there will not be many... </li>